Zofia Czajkowska

 Zofia Czajkowska (4 August 1905, Tarnów – April 1978, Tarnów) was a Polish musician chosen to be the first conductor of the Women's Orchestra of Auschwitz.

 Czajkowska had been a music teacher, prior to her arrest as a political prisoner.
 According to Susan Eischeid, author of The Truth about Fania Fénelon and the Women’s Orchestra of Auschwitz-Birkenau.
-Czajkowska was regarded by many as an "unexceptional musician".
+Czajkowska was regarded by many as an "unexceptional musician", which caused problems with the development of the orchestra.
 Like the other musicians in the orchestra, Czajkowska was a captive, whose service in the orchestra helped prevent them from being murdered.
 In July 1943 Alma Rosé, a talented musician, and niece of Gustav Mahler, arrived in the camp and took over leading the orchestra.
 Czajkowska served as Rosé's lieutenant.